theodi/R-projects/csv-stats/the_status_of_csvs_on_data.gov.uk.md

 ## Headers and schemas

-After much experimentation we managed to import 7,390 CSV-files.
+After much experimentation we managed to automatically read 7,390 CSV-files.
 All of them have header names, of course, that can be analysed.
-For example, we see that a typical CSV-file on data.gov.uk has eight headers.
+For example, a typical CSV file on data.gov.uk has eight headers (see figure 3).

-There is also a peculiar spike at 41 headers.
-Some of them have the data arranged in only one row and with many different columns.
-The prevalent theme are various ways of counting payroll staff.
+There is also a peculiar spike at 41 headers per dataset.
+Some of the datasets have all the information arranged in only one row with many different columns.
+The prevalent theme, in this case it seems, are various ways of counting payroll staff.

 ##### Figure 3.
 Histogram of the number of headers (columns)
 ![header-length](https://raw.github.com/theodi/R-projects/master/csv-stats/graphics/header-length-histogram.png)

 What are the most popular header names?
-We had to clean up a lot of the names because in its raw format, you will find *messy data* such as "amount", " amount", "AMUONT" etc. After some [Open Refine](http://openrefine.org) magic, we produced the following rank table.
+We had to clean up plenty of names because in its raw format, it is *messy data* such as "amount", " amount", "AMUONT" etc. After some [Open Refine](http://openrefine.org) magic, we produced the following rank table.

 The headers may not be representative overall because it only features the machine-readable CSVs.

-, but show how common certain data types are
+They are frequency counts which also implies that departments that release similar data in individual CSVs (e.g. for each month) are overrepresented.
+Be that as it may, the header ranking shows how common certain data types are.

 <table class="table offers table-horizontally-condensed">
  <tr><td>Expense Type</td><td>3,144</td></tr>